JuliusBec/Project_Energy_Tariffs/docs/forecasting.rst

 2. **Model Selection**

-   - Prophet for interpretable results
+   - Prophet for interpretable and accurate results
-   - Chronos for highest accuracy
+   - Tune hyperparameters for your specific use case
-   - Combine models for ensemble predictions
+   - Use ensemble methods with different configurations

 3. **Validation**